anilkumarRavula/openmovieapi/assumptions.md

 ## Infrastructure Assumptions

-> Embedded database to  complete the solution, no hard code dependency o the database.
+> Embedded database to  complete the solution, no hard code dependency to the database.

-##
+##  Service Design

+> DataLoader will always get csv file to load the data.